If didn’t already know it, Tasmania is the best place in the world for hiking and bushwalking.

-This bushwalk takes a little bit more effort than your average jaunt through the Tasmanian wilderness!
+This Bishop and Clerk hike takes a little bit more effort than your average jaunt through the Tasmanian wilderness!

 Maria Island is exactly that…an island.

 If you’ve got the cash to burn then you can catch a charter flight across.
 If you’ve got the forearms of Popeye and sinews of steel then you can kayak across the Mercury Passage.
 However most ‘normal’ people will take the ferry from Triabunna.

 (For more information on getting to Maria Island, camping options available to you, and other attractions on the island, click here to read about our amazing 4 days camping on Maria Island!

 Following the dirt track up the steep hill, cliff and stunning water views to your left, after 10-20mins (depending on your fitness level!) you’ll find yourself at the start of the track proper.
 All the way you’ll be able to see the jagged profile of your destination, Bishop and Clerk, in the distance.

 If you were really fit you could have ridden your bike to this point and continued on for some way up the track, but most leave their bikes at the bottom of the hill.

 Stepping into the trees, the broad path continues for around 1.5km before narrowing.
 For me, other than the summit this was my favourite part of the walk.
 The views through the trees to the left are amazing, with Freycinet and the deep blue water making regular appearances.
 It was blowing a gale as we climbed the hill at the start of the walk, yet the scattered trees acted as a baffle, resulting in a delicate breeze that cooled us down as we worked up a sweat.